Massive 2-alarm blaze rips through commercial building in City of Industry

 AIR7 HD was over the 2-alarm blaze at the single-story commercial building at 1250 Bixby Drive around 9 p.m.

-Firefighters attacked the blaze as the roof of the building was completely gone.
+Firefighters attacked the blaze as the roof of the building collapsed and was completely destroyed.
+The building houses a stuffed toy manufacturing business.

+Dozens of firefighters battled the blaze and moved to defensive positions to keep it from spreading to neighboring buildings.

 It was not immediately known what caused the flames or if any injuries have been reported.